tdaylan/sardis/README.md

 # sardis

 ## Introduction
-Pipeline to vet exoplanet candidates
+sardis is a pipeline to vet exoplanet candidates